taw00/howto/howto-logrotate.md

 can get out of hand (large) if something generates an event, or if the application simply runs long enough.

-**Solution:** Log rotation solves this problem.
-Based on rules (size or time and number of backups) you can have the system keep a fixed set of log files archived by copying the current log file, optionally compressing it, and then truncating (starting over) the original log file.
+**Solution:** Log rotation helps mitigate this problem.
+Based on rules (size, time, and number of archived backups) you can have the system keep a fixed set of log files archived by copying the current log file, optionally compressing it, and then truncating (starting over) the original log file.

 For example, I can have a log file...